gc/citizens/README.md

 # Citizens

+> This plugin currently doesn't work because an update to OSRS broke it, and I don't know how to fix it.
+If you are interested in helping, you can find me (Magnaboy) in the runelite discord.

 This plugin adds 'fake npcs' (citizens) to RuneScape to bring more life and action to the world.

 # Guidelines For Adding Citizens